jafarlihi/cppq/README.md

   // Create a task
   cppq::Task task = NewEmailDeliveryTask(EmailDeliveryPayload{.UserID = 666, .TemplateID = "AH"});

-  // Enqueue the task
+  // Enqueue the task on default queue cppq::enqueue(c, task, "default");

-  cppq::enqueue(c, task);
+  // This call will loop forever checking the pending queue and processing tasks in the thread pool.

-  // Second argument is time in seconds that task can be alive in active queue
+  // Second argument defines queues and their priorities.
-  // before being pushed back to pending queue (i.e. when worker dies in middle of execution).
+  // Third argument is time in seconds that task can be alive in active queue
-  // This call will loop forever checking the pending queue and processing tasks in the thread pool. cppq::runServer(redisOpts, 1000);
+  // before being pushed back to pending queue (i.e. when worker dies in middle of execution). cppq::runServer(redisOpts, {{"low", 5}, {"default", 10}, {"high", 20}}, 1000);
 }
 ```